 - 6 x Top enclosure tubes Part I

 - 6 x Bottom enclosure tubes Part J

-- 6 x Hemisphere caps Part N
+- 6 x Hemisphere caps Part N (Pre-assembled to Part I)

 You will also need a cross-head screwdriver (not supplied).

 Slot the thin end of one of the bottom enclosure tubes into the open end of one of the top enclosure tubes.